 Horn AR, Taljaard M, Weijer C. An ethical analysis of the SUPPORT study: addressing challenges posed by a randomized controlled trial comparing standard treatments used in medical practice.
 Canadian Bioethics Society.
 Toronto, ON.
 May 27, 2016.

 Goldstein CE, Taljaard M, Weijer C. Ethics of pragmatic randomized controlled trials.
-Meeting of the Society for Clinical Trials, Montreal, Canada.
-May 17, 2016.
+Meeting of the Society for Clinical Trials.
+Montreal, CA. May 17, 2016.

 Weijer C. Ethical issues in cluster randomized trials in health research.
 International Working Group, U.S. Office for Human Research Protections.
-Washington, DC.
+Washington, DC, USA.
 April 13, 2016.

 Weijer C. Recent advances in research ethics: developing the first ethical guidelines for cluster randomized trials.
 Western Research Forum.
-March 21, 2015.
+London, CA. March 21, 2015.

 Ariella Binik (Ethox Center, University of Oxford)